Phoenix Mountain Ski Area is a ski area located in the province of British Columbia in Canada. The resort is in the town of Grand Forks, BC.

-Phoenix Mountain Ski Area is not a part of any nationwide lift pass system.
+Phoenix Mountain Ski Area is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Phoenix Mountain Ski Area.
+Unfortunately, none of those passes work with Phoenix Mountain Ski Area.
+To purchase season passes, you'll need to visit Phoenix Mountain Ski Area's website.

 Phoenix Mountain Ski Area Terrain Overview